akao1024/Python-Learning/README.md

-# Introduction to Seaborn
+# Using Pandas with Seaborn

-- What is Seaborn
+- What is pandas ?
-1. Python data visualization library
+1. python library for data analysis
-2. Easily create the most common types of plots

-- Why is it useful ?

-Gather Data ---> Transform & Clean ---> Explore ---> Analyze & Build Models ---> Communicate Results

-- Getting Started

-import seaborn as sns
-import matplotlib.pyplot as plt
+2. easily read datasets from csv, txt, and other types of files
+3. datasets take the form of of DataFrame objects